nishanths/YWeatherAPI/README.md

 * Looking up weather data by `CLLocation`, natural-language location strings, or [Yahoo WOEIDs](https://developer.yahoo.com/geo/geoplanet/guide/concepts.html).
 * Looking up weather data in customizable pressure, distance, speed, and temperature units

 ## Documentation

 Full documentation is on [CocoaPods Docs](http://cocoadocs.org/docsets/YWeatherAPI/).

+## FAQ

+**Do I need an API key?**<br>
+Nope, Yahoo Weather does not need an API key to access most of its content.
+This API wrapper does not ask for one, but this may change in the future.
+If that does happen, semantic versioning will be respected.

 ## Contributing